-Whilst there were no material changes to the risk profile of the Company during 2019, it is inevitable that some lines of business will be impacted due to decreasing sales volumes across Europe arising from the COVID-19 developments.
+Whilst there were no material changes to the risk profile of the Company during 2021, it is inevitable that some lines of business will be impacted due to decreasing sales volumes across Europe arising from the COVID-19 developments.
 In parallel, it is expected that some portfolios will experience heightened levels of claims.
-Management is monitoring performance closely and is in continuous contact with its network of intermediaries and claims handlers to revise its financial outlooks for the year ending 2020 and beyond.